DeltaResero/mocp-lite/README.md

 ## Bug Reporting

-This is a fork of the original MOCF project. **Please do not report bugs found in this version to the original MOCF developers.** This version deviates from the original codebase and follows a different development philosophy.
+This is a fork of the original MOC project. **Please do not report bugs for MOCF to the original MOC developers.** This version deviates from the original codebase and follows a different development philosophy.

+## Acknowledgments

+This software is a fork of the original Music on Console (MOC) project.
+For a detailed history, a full list of attributions, and information on the community forks this is based on, please see the [AUTHORS](AUTHORS) file.

 ## Disclaimer

-This project is not affiliated with, endorsed by, nor sponsored by the original authors of MOCF.
+This project is not affiliated with, endorsed by, nor sponsored by the original authors of MOC.

 This program is distributed under the terms of the GNU General Public License version 3 (or later).
 You can redistribute it and/or modify it